 There are two sketch columns on the work sheet.
 Draw the Saturn into one of the sketch column, then draw other star into another column as a comparison.
-Choose nearby bright star as a comparison star, for example, Spica (1st magnitude) or Arcturus (0th magnitude).
+Choose nearby bright star as a comparison star.

 Since the apparent radius of the Saturn is small, it is difficult to recognize the ring system with the x15 telescope.
 If you use the x35 telescope, you are able to see the Saturn surrounded by some structure.
 If you really want to see the ring system in detail, you need to use a larger telescope with higher magnification.